faisal-kursheedali/promodoro/README.md

 <h3>Promodoro</h3>
 <div>Promodoro is a fully functioning dynamic web application.
 It is a Promodoro web application that is built using HTML, CSS, TypeScript and React-router.
-It has all the basic features of a Promodoro application.</div>
+It has all the basic features of a Promodoro application. <strong>In this app all the basic features of the application is tested using JEST</strong>.</div>

 <h4>Pages</h4>
 <ul>